Erwin Rostin

 U-boat Commands

-Erwin Rostin began his naval career in October 1933.
-Later he served as commander on the minesweepers M-98 and M-21.
+Erwin Rostin began his naval career in October 1932.
+After serving on the WWI battleship Schlesien, he commanded the minesweepers M-98 and M-21 1940-41.
 In March 1941 he transferred to the U-boat force.
-After the usual training but without any previous battle experience, he commissioned U-158.
-After four months of training undertook his first war patrol, in which he sank five ships for a total of over 38,000 tons off the US east coast.
+Following standard training, but without any previous combat experience, he commissioned the large type IXC U-boat U-158 on 25 Sep 1941.
+After four months of working up the boat and crew, he took U-158 out for the first war patrol, off the US east coast, during which he sank five ships with a total of over 38,000 tons.

 Sources